What is EFTPS®?

 - An Internet password or PIN

 The tax period you must select is the year and/or quarter of your tax obligation to the IRS.
-For example, Forms 720 and 941 require the tax period to be either in Q1, Q2, Q3 or Q4 of the calendar year.
-Therefore, a payment due in May would select Q2 because May is part of the second quarter.
-After entering the quarter, you then need to enter a four-digit number for the year (i.e., 2018).
+For example, Forms 720 and 941 require the tax period to be either in Q1, Q2, Q3, or Q4 of the calendar year.
+Therefore, for a payment due in May, you would select Q2 because May is part of the second quarter.
+After entering the quarter, you then need to enter a four-digit number for the year (e.g., 2018).
 If the form you are completing doesn’t require a month or quarter, just enter the four-digit year number.

 How to Cancel a Payment

 EFTPS® is a tax payment service.
-You’ll need to already know the amount, tax form, and date when you schedule a payment here.
-To calculate a payment or due date or determine the appropriate tax form, please visit the IRS website or a tax professional.
+You’ll need to know the amount, tax form, and date when you schedule a payment.
+To calculate a payment or due date, or to determine the appropriate tax form, please visit the IRS website or a tax professional.

-It’s important to note that the IRS will NOT email or send any form of electronic messages to users of EFTPS requesting them to update or change personal or financial information.
-They will never send you an email asking for passwords or PINs or credit card or bank account information.
-If users receive an email from a someone claiming to be the IRS or EFTPS, they should not download the attachment and should forward the e-mail to [email protected]
+It’s important to note that the IRS will NOT email or send any form of electronic messages to users of EFTPS® requesting them to update or change personal or financial information.
+They will never send you an email asking for passwords, PINs, or credit card and bank account information.
+If users receive an email from someone claiming to be the IRS or EFTPS®, they should not download any attachment and should forward the e-mail to [email protected]

 Tax Advice Notice

-Thank you for reading this guide on how to use the EFTPS website to pay your taxes online.
-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)TMcertification.
-To advance your career as a financial analyst, these resources will be very useful:
+Thank you for reading this guide on how to use the EFTPS® website to pay your taxes online.
+CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)TM certification.
+To advance your career, these CFI resources will be very useful: